Sheshiyer/Appdesign/docs/storyboard/Vibrasonix_Storyboard_Flow.md

 ### 7. Science Explanation Screen

 **Initial State:**
-- Copy "Binaural beats synchronize your brainwaves to specific frequencies"
+- Copy "Binaural beats and PEMF technology synchronize your brainwaves to specific frequencies"
-- Visual representation of brain synchronization
+- Visual representation of brain synchronization with PEMF pulses
 - Simple animation showing the concept
 - Continue button at bottom